 Instruction to TGah editor: Please Change the 6th paragraph and Figure 8-122a—Bitmap Control field (when dot11S1GOptionImplemented is true) of subclause 8.4.2.6 (TIM element) in TGah D2.1 as follows:

 The Bitmap Control field is a single octet.
 Bit 0 of the field contains the traffic indication virtual bitmap associated with AID 0.
-This bit is set to 1 in TIM elements with a value of 0 in the DTIM Count field when one or more group addressed MSDUs/MMPDUs are buffered at the AP or the mesh STA.
-When , Tthe remaining 7 bits of the field form the Bitmap Offset.
-When , bit 1 to bit 5 of the field form the Page Slice Number(#3386) subfield and bit 6 and bit 7 of the field form the Page Index subfield as shown in Figure 8-(Bitmap Control field (when dot11S1GOptionImplemented is true)).
+This bit is set to 1 in TIM elements with a value of 0 in the DTIM Count field when one or more group addressed MSDUs/MMPDUs are buffered at the AP or the mesh STA and they are not to be delivered using Multicast AID as described in 9.42i (Multicast AID).
+When the TIM is carried in a non-S1G PPDU, Tthe remaining 7 bits of the field form the Bitmap Offset as shown in Figure 8-124a (Bitmap Control field (when the TIM is carried in a non-S1G PPDU”).
+When the TIM is carried in an S1G PPDU , bit 1 to bit 5 of the field form the Page Slice Number(#3386) subfield and bit 6 and bit 7 of the field form the Page Index subfield as shown in Figure 8-124b (Bitmap Control field (when TIM is carried in an S1G PPDU)).